 The red dots on the map indicate 5G ultra wideband service.
 You can see the interactive coverage map online to search for your address or location.
 Then, you’ll be able to see what type of service you’ll have in your area.

 If you use a Verizon-owned service such as Visible (Review) or Total by Verizon (Review) or a Verizon MVNO like Twigby (Review), check to see if your specific plan offers 5G accessibility.
 You can also find the coverage map on each of these cell phone service providers’ websites to determine if you’ll have 5G access at home.

 AT&T’s 5G Coverage

-In Ookla’s study during the first quarter of 2022, AT&T fell last in 5G performance and consistency, but it did place second in 5G availability behind T-Mobile.
+In Ookla’s study during the fourth quarter of 2022, AT&T fell last in 5G performance and consistency, but it did place second in 5G availability behind T-Mobile.
 If AT&T does offer 5G coverage in your area, you can expect decent reliability.
 However, AT&T’s 5G download speeds likely won’t be as fast as T-Mobile or Verizon.
 Remember to check AT&T’s coverage map to see if you’ll have service in your area.

 You can view the interactive coverage map online and enter your location to see the available service options.

 If you’re considering an AT&T MVNO such as Boost Mobile (Review), Cricket Wireless (Review) or H2O Wireless (Review), check the details of your plan to see if it includes 5G access.
 If it does, you can find the MVNO’s coverage map online to see if you’ll have 5G service in your area.